ehudc/NapkinNotes-App/README.md

 ## Napkin Notes Application for iPhone or iPod Touch

+An app to take and store quick notes on the fly.
+Included with each note is the option to add a photo or draw a sketch as well.

-This application was developed for a new course in the fall/winter of 2011 at Rutgers University titled "Mobile App Development from Concept to Market".
+The application was developed for a new course in the fall/winter of 2011 at Rutgers University titled "Mobile App Development from Concept to Market".

 It was built by me, with my classmate and project partner Dan Kohanim helping debug and organize the project plan, timeline, reports and presentations.